 My solution was to take some wire garden fencing (chicken wire would work too) and lay it across the gap under each of the corner blocks for support.

-Then I laid landscape fabric over the wire fencing, and placed the block on top.
-Whew, that did the trick!
+Then I laid landscape fabric over the wire fencing, and placed the next block on top.
+Whew, that did the trick.

-Step 7: Fill the blocks with soil as you go – After each row is done, fill the holes with soil.
-Remember to use cheap dirt for the ones that will be covered by blocks, to save a few extra pennies.
+Step 7: Fill the cinder blocks as you go – After each row is done, fill the holes with soil.
+Remember to use cheap dirt for the ones that will be covered by blocks, if you want to save a few extra pennies.

-Step 8: Add plants to your concrete block planter – When my project was done, I filled it with zone 4 hardy succulents.
+Step 8: Add the plants – When your planter is done, you can add any type of plants that you want.
+I filled mine with hardy succulents.
 Once they become established and cascade over the sides, it’ll look even more amazing.

 Share your tips for building a DIY cinder block planter in the comments section below.